How to Ask Someone Out

 Because movies aren’t real.
 And you want a dating life that is.

-Last week we introduced #7 of the TOP10 Dumbest Reasons to Date: Somebody asked me.
-In short, I suggested having a date invitation isn’t reason enough to accept.
-Why the heck not?
-Read last week’s post.
+For background, last week we introduced #7 of the TOP10 Dumbest Reasons to Date: Somebody asked me.
+And in short, in that post I suggested having a date invitation isn’t reason enough to accept.
+(Why the heck not?
+Read last week’s post.)